OpenEvalProject/evals/manuscripts/elife-13662/v2/manuscript.md

 L-Trp is also important for Ca2+-stimulated CaSR response.
 First, L-Trp elevated the sensitivity of CaSR toward extracellular Ca2+ (Conigrave et al., 2000) (Figure 4G).
 The presence of 10 mM L-Trp lowered the EC50 of extracellular Ca2+ by about 30%.
 Second, the residues involved in L-Trp binding are crucial for Ca2+-dependent receptor activation.
 Previous and current studies demonstrate that each of the individual mutations S147A, S170A, Y218A, and E297K abolishes Ca2+-induced receptor response (Silve et al., 2005; Zhang et al., 2002) (Figure 4H–L).
 Furthermore, E297K is a naturally occurring inactivating mutation that can lead to life-threatening hyperparathyroidism (Bai et al., 1996; Hendy et al., 2009; Pollak et al., 1993).
 These observations suggest that the binding of an amino acid is required for extracellular Ca2+-sensing by CaSR.

-## Ca2+-binding
+### Ca2+-binding

-We identified four distinct Ca
+We identified four distinct Ca2+-binding sites within each protomer of the active structure using anomalous difference maps, and named these sites 1 through 4 (or 1′-4’ in the second protomer) (Figure 5A,B; Figure 5—figure supplement 1; Table 1—source data 1).
+The inactive structure revealed electron density at site 2 that is consistent with a bound Ca2+ ion (Figure 5C,D).
+None of the Ca2+-binding sites observed in the CaSR ECD structures has been reported previously.

 ![Figure 5.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig5-v2.jpg)

-**Figure 5.:** 2+-binding sites.(A) Active-state structure showing peaks in anomalous difference Fourier map (magenta mesh; 3σ contour level) that correspond to bound Ca2+ ions.
+**Figure 5.:** (A) Active-state structure showing peaks in anomalous difference Fourier map (magenta mesh; 3σ contour level) that correspond to bound Ca2+ ions.
 Sites are labeled 1–4 or 1'-4' for each protomer.
 (B) Specific contacts between CaSR ECD and each bound Ca2+ ion within one protomer of the active structure.
 Anomalous difference Fourier map (magenta): sites 1–3, 6σ; site 4, 4.5σ.
 Fo-Fc difference map (blue): sites 1–3, 4.5σ; site 4, 2.5σ.
 Distances between Ca2+ and oxygen atoms (dashed lines) are within 3.0 Å. Dashed lines between water and protein atoms are hydrogen bonds.
 (C) Inactive-state structure showing peaks in anomalous difference Fourier map (magenta mesh; 3σ) at Ca2+-binding sites 2 and 2'.
 (D) Specific contacts between CaSR ECD and bound Ca2+ ion within one protomer of the inactive structure.
 Anomalous difference Fourier map (magenta): 5σ.
-Fo-Fc difference map (blue): 4.5σ.DOI: http://dx.doi.org/10.7554/eLife.13662.016
+Fo-Fc difference map (blue): 4.5σ.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig5-figsupp1-v2.jpg)

-**Figure 5—figure supplement 1.:** 2+-binding sites in the active homodimer.(A) Active-state structure of CaSR ECD showing peaks in anomalous difference Fourier map (magenta mesh; 3σ contour level) that correspond to bound Ca2+ ions.
+**Figure 5—figure supplement 1.:** (A) Active-state structure of CaSR ECD showing peaks in anomalous difference Fourier map (magenta mesh; 3σ contour level) that correspond to bound Ca2+ ions.
 Sites are labeled 1–4 or 1'-4' for each protomer.
 (B, C) Specific contacts between CaSR ECD and each bound Ca2+ ion within both protomers of the active structure.
 Anomalous difference Fourier map (magenta mesh): sites 1–3, 6σ; site 4, 4.5σ.
 Fo-Fc difference map (blue mesh): sites 1–3, 4.5σ; site 4, 2.5σ.
 The distances between Ca2+ and oxygen atoms (dashed lines) are within 3.0 Å. Dashed lines between water and protein atoms are hydrogen bonds.
-(D) Comparison of inactive (red) and active (blue) structures in the region of each Ca2+-binding site.DOI: http://dx.doi.org/10.7554/eLife.13662.017
+(D) Comparison of inactive (red) and active (blue) structures in the region of each Ca2+-binding site.

-Site 1 is located in a loop region at the top of LB1 domain (
+Site 1 is located in a loop region at the top of LB1 domain (Figure 5A,B).
+The bound Ca2+ ion is primarily coordinated by backbone carbonyl oxygen atoms of I81, S84, L87, and L88 (site 1′).
+The structural configuration of site 1 is similar in the inactive and active structures even though it is only occupied in the active state (Figure 5—figure supplement 1).
+The disease-causing mutation I81M (Hendy et al., 2009) is located at site 1, and it abolished Ca2+-dependent receptor response, possibly by disrupting a tightly packed hydrophobic patch adjacent to Ca2+-binding site 1 (Figure 6A,B).
+This implies that the local conformation of this loop region is important for receptor function, and the Ca2+ ion stabilizes the observed conformation in the active state.

 ![Figure 6.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig6-v2.jpg)

-**Figure 6.:** 2+-binding sites.(A, B) Dose-dependent Ca2+-stimulated IP accumulation (A) and intracellular Ca2+ mobilization (B) in cells transiently expressing wt or mutant CaSR.
+**Figure 6.:** (A, B) Dose-dependent Ca2+-stimulated IP accumulation (A) and intracellular Ca2+ mobilization (B) in cells transiently expressing wt or mutant CaSR.
 Naturally occurring inactivating mutations I81M and T100I are located at various Ca2+-binding sites.
-The single mutation N102I was designed based on structure to interfere with Ca2+-binding.DOI: http://dx.doi.org/10.7554/eLife.13662.018
+The single mutation N102I was designed based on structure to interfere with Ca2+-binding.

 The inactive and active structures share a common Ca2+-binding mode at site 2, suggesting that the bound Ca2+ is an integral part of the CaSR structure (Figure 5A–D; Figure 5—figure supplement 1).
 Site 2 is positioned directly above the interdomain crevice in LB1 domain, and it abuts the L-Trp binding site in the cleft.
 The Ca2+ ion is coordinated by the hydroxyl group of T100 in both states, and by the carboxyl group of N102 through a water molecule in the active structure.
 In addition, T145, another residue lining the site, forms part of the L-Trp binding cleft in the active state.
 Therefore, an intact Ca2+ site 2 provides an essential framework for L-Trp recognition.
 Indeed, introducing a hydrophobic residue at this site through mutations T100I, N102I, or T145I nearly eliminated Ca2+-induced receptor activity (Figure 4D; Figure 6A,B).